Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Proposed Reconciliation Protocol

-The FER of the second step is chosen to be very low (FER < $10^{-9}$), such that Alice and Bob can be completely sure that their bit strings are the same.
-Therefore, an additional hashing step to confirm the correctness of the decoding is not necessary, but could optionally be done.
+The FER of the second step is chosen to be very low (FER < $10^{-9}$), such that Alice and Bob can be sure, with a probability close to 1, that their bit strings are the same.
+Therefore, an additional hashing step to confirm the correctness of the decoding is not necessary, but could be performed optionally.

-For our proposed protocol, we have to use some secret key material when doing the one-time padding of $\mathbf{p}_A$ for transmission over the classical channel.
-This key material needs to be detracted when calculating the SKR.
-The amount of key material used is equal to the length of $\mathbf{p}_A$.
-In the following we will show that this reduction in key material is equivalent to a reduction in reconciliation efficiency.
+For our proposed protocol, we need to use secret key material when performing one-time padding of $\mathbf{p}$ for transmission over the classical channel.
+In the following, we will show that this usage of key material is equivalent to a reduction in reconciliation efficiency.